The Crystal Reference System edit page

 annotate(-vector3d.X,'MarkerFaceColor','green','label','-x','backgroundColor','w')

-This on-screen alignment can be easily modified by
+This on-screen alignment can be modified individually for each crystal symmetry by

 % change on screen alignment